 Click on the “Submit” button at the top of the OPT form after you have completed all sections and accepted the Statement of Responsibility.

 The earliest date to submit this form to ISS is 115 days before your date of completion, if you are applying for post-completion OPT.

+If you will mail your USCIS I-765 OPT application: Make a copy of your completed OPT application packet before you mail it to USCIS.
+Keep this in a safe place for your permanent records.
+DO NOT mail your application without tracking information.
 The USCIS address you send your application materials to depends on the address you use on the USCIS Form I-765, Part 2, Question 5, and the method you use to mail the application.
 Direct mailing addresses for USCIS Form I-765 for foreign students applying for OPT are located on their website.

 You, as the applicant, are responsible for your OPT application.
 You should review the full instructions available on the USCIS I-765 page.

 ISS has developed guidance for USCIS Form I-765 for Pre- and Post- Completion OPT in response to common questions from students.
 (Note: This is guidance intended to help you and should not be viewed as legal advice.)